vegaprotocol/specs/specs/0026-amends.md

 - Price change amends will remove the order from the book and insert the order at the back of the queue at the new price level
 - Reducing the quantity will leave the order in its current spot but will reduce the remaining amount accordingly
 - Increasing the quantity will cause the order to be removed from the book and inserted at the back of the price level queue with the updated quantity
 - Changing the `TIF` can only occur between `GTC` and `GTT`.
-Any attempt to amend an another `TIF` flag will be rejected.
+Any attempt to amend to another `TIF` flag will be rejected.
+A `GTT` must have an `expiresAt` value but a `GTC` must not have one.
-- All updated to an existing order will update the `UpdatedAt` time stamp field in the order
+- All updates to an existing order will update the `UpdatedAt` time stamp field in the order
 - The `orderID` remains the same after an amend
 - Amends can occur in continuous trading or in an auction
 - All historic alteration to an order can be viewed from the order storage system